UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-msyed1604/README.md

 5. CRISPR Efficiency Prediction: This function predicts the efficiency of a CRISPR gRNA design based on PAM sequence compatibility and target site properties.
 6. Multiplexed gRNA Design: This function designs multiple gRNAs for simultaneous targeting of multiple genes.
 7. Generate Construction File with Cas13 Integration: This function generates a construction file for RNA targeting using Cas13, integrating organism-specific Cas13 variant selection and crRNA design.
+8. Cas13 Variant Selection: Selects the most efficient Cas13 variant for RNA targeting based on organism-specific optimizations, including efficiency and specificity.

 Each function includes input validation and error handling to ensure proper use, raising errors for invalid inputs or conditions that cannot be processed.